Gangler's North Seal River Lodge

-Since 1985, Gangler's has been recognized for extraordinary Canadian fishing trips.
-Gangler’s allocation stretches over 7,200 square miles, a unique area where 12 river systems form over 100 lakes and merge with one of Canada's greatest rivers, the North Seal.
+Since 1985, Gangler's has held exclusive fishing grounds that stretch over 7,200 square miles.
+Yes, unheard of.
+Here, 12 river systems form over 100 lakes and merge with one of Canada's greatest rivers, the North Seal.
+Gangler's is ranked as one of the top ten fishing lodges in the world for trophy pike, grayling, lake trout, and walleye.

 Gangler's - Orvis Endorsed

-For many anglers, a great attraction to the Canadian North is the potential for a Canadian Grand Slam – trophy pike, lake trout, walleye, and Arctic grayling, plus big whitefish.
+For many anglers, a great attraction to the Canadian North is the potential for a Canadian Grand Slam – trophy pike, lake trout, walleye, and Arctic grayling.

-It’s here that North Seal River rises to the top as one of Canada’s truly unique fisheries.
+For the Canadian Grand Slam, the North Seal River rises to the top as one of Canada’s truly unique fisheries.
+You can also target burbot and big whitefish, too.

-From the Boreal Forest to the Tundra, there are over 30 lakes to explore and 20 different lakes via fly-outs, two portages, and two lakes by convenient mechanized portages.
-This area is exclusively yours to explore - no other lodges, long boat rides, no commercial fishing.
+From the Boreal Forest to the Tundra, there are over 30 lakes to explore and 20 different lakes via fly-outs, three portages - East Lake, Minihuik Lake & Dillabough Lake.
+7,200 square miles of exclusive watershed, this area is exclusively yours to explore.
+No other lodges, and no commercial fishing.
 Their state-of-the-art DeHavilland Beavers await your beck-and-call.

-Gangler's is an Orvis-Endorsed operation which means it caters to every ability from beginner to expert; and, meet high standards of great service, great fishing, and an experienced, professional staff.
+Gangler's is an Orvis-Endorsed operation which means the Lodge caters to every ability from beginner to expert; and meets high standards of great service, great fishing, and experienced and professional staff.

 The sprawling Egenolf Lake, home to the main lodge, is at a major junction of the North Seal with four adjacent lakes.